 Watersports on Dickenson Bay

 You don’t have to be at the best beach in Antigua to enjoy watersports!
 Practically any of the 365 beaches can fill your need.
-At Dickenson Bay, several of the hotels had watersports rentals that people could rent.
+At Dickenson Bay, several of the hotels had watersports rentals.
 There were small sail boats, snorkeling gear, some sea kayaks, stand-up pabbleboards and other craft.
 We brought our own snorkel gear with us and made use of it.

 From our quick look at the prices, it seemed to be much more economical than in other Caribbean islands.
-So, if you’re looking for things to do in Antigua, getting out on the water might be a good bet.
+So, if you’re looking for something fun to do, getting out on the water might be a good bet.

 After a day in the sun, sometimes what you really want is…